diekhans/ga4gh-schemas/doc/protocol.md

 Messages are encoding as UTF-8 text following the standard defined by Protocol Buffers V3 JSON encoding.
-While implementation are not required to use the Protocol Buffers software, the JSON encode must follow it's specification.
+While implementation are not required to use the Protocol Buffers software, the JSON encode must follow its specification.
 Messages are written to the stream in [line-delimited JSON format] (https://en.wikipedia.org/wiki/JSON_Streaming#Line_delimited_JSON).